 On June 4, 2021, Board of Heath Chair, René Lapierre, sent a letter to the Premier to share details about local vaccination program successes.
 The letter notes that a key element to Public Health Sudbury & Districts’ success is the tremendous community partnerships upon which the local vaccination program is built.
-A distinguishing feature of the Ontario Public Health System is its longstanding close ties to local municipalities, First Nations and Indigenous partners, service agencies, schools, businesses, community agencies, clinicians, residents and more.
-It is thanks to these strong relationships built over years that Public Health Sudbury & Districts can “punch above its weight” and deliver an unprecedented vaccination program to area residents.
 In addition, the letter included a COVID-19 Vaccine Infographic that summarizes key progress locally.

 COVID-19 vaccine bulletin

-Public Health is committed to keeping the public updated on the COVID-19 vaccine.
-To keep our local communities informed, we issue a COVID-19 vaccine bulletin on a periodic basis to provide timely COVID-19 vaccine updates, resources, and information on local planning.
+Note: there will be no further COVID-19 vaccine bulletins at this time.
+To keep our local communities informed as our vaccine program was getting started, Public Health issued a COVID-19 vaccine bulletin on a periodic basis to provide timely COVID-19 vaccine updates, resources, and information on local planning.

 Note: there will be no further revisions to this document at this time.
 Any changes related to the Public Health Sudbury & Districts’ Vaccine Program will be communicated through news releases and social media.